 Web Accessibility: Keeping in Check

-In my last blog post, I wrote about the no-man’s land that developers find themselves in with regard to web accessibility regulation.
+In my last blog post, I wrote about the no-man’s land that frontend developers find themselves in with regard to web accessibility regulation.
 By and large we are left to regulate ourselves, and tight deadlines or limited budgets sometimes mean that accessibility doesn’t get the attention it deserves.
 To ensure that accessibility isn’t merely an afterthought, I’ve identified some questions to ask myself during each stage of the front-end development process.
 While not an exhaustive rundown on accessibility measures, answering “yes” to the questions below will give people with disabilities a much better user experience.

 When writing HTML: